 Here is just one example of what that fabulous luxury hotel barge cruise in France is like:

-Hotel Barge Savoir Vivre
+Hotel Barge Saraphina

-These lazy days on Savoir Vivre, drifting through some of the most languidly beautiful landscapes and offset with just the right amount of cultural stimulation, will surely work their magic and leave you feeling renewed and replenished.
+These lazy days on Saraphina, drifting through some of the most languidly beautiful landscapes and offset with just the right amount of cultural stimulation, will surely work their magic and leave you feeling renewed and replenished.
 The countryside, the culture and the cuisine really are the stuff of which dreams are made and when you surface at the end of a memorable week, you will probably find yourself wanting to dream again.

 ► Make an enquiry to get a firm quotation for this or any other hotel barge for the time of year that interests you.